j-angnoe/php-bridge/README.md

 ## Api

-PhpBridge\Bridge::to($targetClass) - Create an instance and provide it with a target class to create a bridge for.
+PhpBridge\Bridge::to($targetClass) - Create a bridge instance and provide it with a target class (classname or object)

 PhpBridge\Bridge::interrupt() - Allow PHP Bridge to interrupt the current script's flow to handle the api calls.
 Call interrupt before starting output.